arnehilmann/k8s-auto-updater/README.md

 ## setup

-A more permanent solution would be to add this repo to your helm installation and install `k8s-auto-updater` from there:
+A more permanent setup would be to add this repo to your helm installation and install `k8s-auto-updater` from there:

 ```
 helm repo add k8s-a-u-chart https://arnehilmann.github.io/k8s-auto-updater/